RPG Reference Home . What's New . Contact Us

 "The scenario assumes the players start at Alcastra's Tower.
 The party should contain at least one Cleric.
 The Judge may prefer to start them in Tassin's Wood or one of his own towns, allowing the players to pick up rumors about employment themselves.

 The objective of this scenario is the recovery of the Illhiedrin Book.
 For the players to accomplish this, they must take the information and items given them by Alcastra the Wizardess, and journey to the town of Tassin's Wood to find information concerning a long-dead Wizard.
-After that, they must clean Ores out of a Tomb, obtain more information from there, and finally defeat a unique creature in order to recover the Book."
+After that, they must clean Orcs out of a Tomb, obtain more information from there, and finally defeat a unique creature in order to recover the Book."

 1981 ...
+Daniel Hauffe ...
 32 pages ...
 JG 750

 Buy at Amazon